...

 • Polypropylene (PP): Resistant to chemicals and fatigue.
 Ideal for automotive parts, medical devices, and textiles.

 • Polycarbonate (PC): It offers transparency and high-impact resistance.
-PC is suitable for eyewear, electronic components, and safety equipment.
+Polycarbonate injection molding is suitable for eyewear, electronic components, and safety equipment.

 • Acrylonitrile Butadiene Styrene (ABS): ABS injection molding combines strength, toughness, and thermal stability.
 Common in consumer electronics, toys, and automotive components.